oribotic/oribokit/README.md

 We currently only support Arduino IDE for programming oribokit.
 Arduino is great!

 # SETUP INSTRUCTIONS for Arduino IDE
+The following works perfectly on MacOS, there's some extra steps for Windows that I'm still working out.

 Arduino IDE is software that works on MacOS, Windows and Linux that lets you write, compile and upload new programs to a microcontroller such as the one built into your oribokit controller board.
 Follow these steps to get the oribokit board definitions installed on your system.

 1. download Arduino IDE from https://www.arduino.cc/en/Main/Software